Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 - `crv`: an elliptic curve valid for use with ECDH [RFC6090].
 - `Hash`: A cryptographic hash function.
+- `hash-to-crv-suite`: A hash-to-curve suite [RFC9380]
+  suitable for hashing to the scalar field of `crv`.
 - `DST_ext`: A domain separation parameter.

 The `KEM` parameter of ARKG may be instantiated as described in section {{hmac-kem}} with the parameters: